KetaoChen/LeetCode/DP/README.md

 5. Utilize all the information from the problem.
 The range of values.
 (Value backpack.
 ABC_DP_E)
 6. String & Digit: Using KMP (Find All Good Strings 1397)
 7. Check whether the last element can make some contribution to the res.
 (1420)
+8. Bit Mask with dependency and the usage of subset.
+(1494)